cadae/COVID-19-Infection-CT-Scan-Images-Segmentation/README.md

 ![Alt text](README_images/img2.png?raw=true "img")

 ## After 20 epochs training on 60% of the dataset:
-I didn’t use all of the datasets because my computer was running out of memory during training.
-I wanted to use Keras's ImageDataGenerator to dynamically feed the images to the model.
-However, it doesn't support NifTi format.
+I wanted to use Keras's ImageDataGenerator to dynamically feed the images to the model in order to overcome the OOM (out of memory) issue.
+However, the ImageDataGenerator doesn't support loading NifTi format directly from the directory.
 I might circle back on this if I have time.

 Here are a few examples of the true masks and predicted masks: